India Pale Ale - quick

 Target

-I had two gallons of wort
+I had two gallons of wort left over,

-English ale hops).
+hops).

 I then airlocked the little carboys and continued fermentation at

 16°C (60°F) until fermentation stopped.
-Transferring
+Transferring wort

-secondary fermentation.
-Secondary fermentation allows the
+fermentation.
+Secondary fermentation allows the brewer to

-other five batches (although all fermented actively).
+(although all fermented actively).

 When all of the carboys were done fermenting, I bottled each and